CafeVariomeUoL/EPND/README.md

 ```

-It is not mandatory to respond with the requested granularity, but the response granularity must be stated in the response metadata.
+**requestedGranularity**: It is not mandatory to respond with the requested granularity, but the response granularity must be stated in the response metadata.
 Allowed granularity values include "boolean", "count", "aggregated" and "record", with "record" being the default value.

 The following is an example response